Garbage Disposal Not Working? It is probably Jammed!

 Once you have removed all the loose debris you can move on to the next step.

-Step 3: Pull out the previously mentioned garbage disposal wrench or Allen wrench set.
+Step 3: Pull out the previously mentioned garbage disposal wrench.
 We are going to dislodge whatever is caught in the disposal:

 This picture was taken from directly below the garbage disposal looking up.

-In this picture I have circled the hole that the garbage disposal wrench goes in to clear the jam.
+In this picture I have circled the hole that the garbage disposal wrench goes in to clear the jammed garbage disposal.

 It might be hard to get it to move, and if it is too difficult then the disposal might be shot, but most of the time there is just something jammed in there and it can be broken loose.
 After you have broken it loose we can proceed to the next step.